-Learn About The SpineCor Scoliosis Brace
+Learn About The SpineCor Brace

 SpineCor® Scoliosis Brace was developed in the early 1990s after rigorous research and clinical trials by a team of 65 researchers based at Sainte-Justine Hospital in Montreal, Canada.
-Although originally used as a brace for scoliosis for children with Adolescent Idiopathic Scoliosis (AIS), it became clear that SpineCor greatly reduced related pain in adults, as well.
+Although originally used as a brace for scoliosis for children with Adolescent Idiopathic Scoliosis (AIS), it became clear that the SpineCor brace greatly reduced related pain in adults, as well.
 Today, Scoliosis Specialists doctors see an even mix of pediatric scoliosis and adult scoliosis patients.

 SpineCor treatment differs from conventional non-surgical treatments which are rigid or semi-rigid braces for scoliosis, which restrict motion, causing muscle atrophy.
 The Brace inhibits the progression of spinal deformity.
 Furthermore, it allows full range of motion while balancing musculature, improving posture and reinforcing and integrating neurological feedback.
 See how SpineCor scoliosis treatment compares to other methods.

 Finally, SpineCor treatment is used in 20 countries around the world.
 Tens of thousands of patients have been successfully treated.